BWLR/switches.mx/content/collections/switches/outemu-sky.md

 ---
 id: 7433654a-2197-4b57-b4cd-8861d07d5b71
+blueprint: switches
 title: 'Outemu SKY'
 volume: normal
 factory_lubed: 'no'
 lubrication_notes: 'This switch greatly benefits from being lubed.
-Krytox 205g0 or TriboSys 3204 would be good lube choices (while avoiding the stem legs to preserve tactility).'
+Krytox 205g0 or TriboSys 3204 would be good lube choices.'
 film: unknown
 notes: 'Outemu SKY is a series of Cherry MX clone switches envisioned by Reddit user /u/hbheroinbob.
 He has stated that his goal was "to make a versatile factory made ergo-clear alternative with a reasonable street price; and have all of the parts be interchangeable with the cherry-class ecosystem".'
 manufacturer: outemu